 3. Flavored tuna and/or salmon with whole grain crackers: This combo is a classic for a reason — it delivers a satisfying combination of protein and fiber-packed carbs.
 We love the Bumble Bee Sensations® Seasoned Tuna Medleys paired with Ak-Mok Sesame Crackers, Triscuit or Kashi woven wheat crackers, or Dr. Kracker Seedlander Snackers.

 4. Grocery gift card and a list of dorm room staples: We often hear the students we work with saying that some money for healthy eats would be really nice.
 Pair a gift card to a local grocery store with a list of great choices to stock in a dorm room.
-Our ultimate dorm room shopping list is great to print out and pair with the gift card.

 5. Pre-paid visits to a local yoga, spin, or exercise studio: A gift card for a few visits to a local group fitness center can be great motivation to fit sweat sessions into a busy schedule.
 Plus, it can also be a nice place to meet other students who would be interested in exploring what the campus has to offer in terms of group classes, intramural sports, etc. Alternatively, if the student uses the campus facilities to workout, you can get him/her a new workout outfit or a gift card so that he/she can pick one out.